nixworks/public/news/2004/11/14/index.md

 ##### Elections
 ### [ Elections to choose the successor to Yasser Arafat are to be held on 9 January 2005, Palestine Authority interim President Rawhi Fattuh announced today. ](/news/2004/11/14/elections-to-choose-the-successor-to-yasser-arafat-are-to-be-held-on-9-january-2005-palestine-authority-interim-president-rawhi-fattuh-ann.md)
-_Context: Palestine Authority, Elections, Yasser Arafat, Rawhi Fattuh_
+_Context: Rawhi Fattuh, Palestine Authority, Elections, Yasser Arafat_

 ##### Atlantis
 ### [ Researchers claim to have found a site that may be a candidate for the lost city of Atlantis on the bottom of the east Mediterranean, 80 kilometers southeast of Cyprus.
 The Cypriot government disputes the claim, saying more evidence is needed. ](/news/2004/11/14/researchers-claim-to-have-found-a-site-that-may-be-a-candidate-for-the-lost-city-of-atlantis-on-the-bottom-of-the-east-mediterranean-80-ki.md)
-_Context: Atlantis, Cypriot_
+_Context: Cypriot, Atlantis_

 ## [Previous Day...](/news/2004/11/13/index.md)